Hieromon/AutoConnect/mkdocs/howtoembed.md

 - Arduino Client for MQTT - It's the [PubSubClient](https://github.com/knolleary/pubsubclient), install it to Arduino IDE.
 If you have the latest version already, this step does not need.
 - Create a channel on ThingSpeak.
+- Register the ESP module as an MQTT device to a ThingSpeak channel, allowing it to be published and subscribed to on that channel.
-- Get the Channel API Keys from ThingSpeak, put its keys to the Sketch.
+- Get the Channel API Keys and MQTT device credentials from ThingSpeak, and put its keys to the Sketch.

 The ThingSpeak is the open IoT platform.
 It is capable of sending data privately to the cloud and analyzing, visualizing its data.
 If you do not have an account of ThingSpeak, you need that account to proceed further.
 ThingSpeak has the free plan for the account which uses within the scope of this example.[^1] You can sign up with the [ThingSpeak sign-up page](https://thingspeak.com/login).